ash/raku-course/essentials/the-main-function/using-unit-sub/quiz/index.md

 ## 1

-Choose the correct declarator to make the program correct.
+Choose one of the declarators to make the program correct.

 {:.quiz-select}
 unit | (: my, multi, unit :) `sub MAIN(Str $name);`